jkosem/jk-portfolio/yleos.md

 ## Overview & Challenge

+Yleos is a startup and product that is focused on recording, annotating and analysing interviews.
+While there are many interview and user research focused tools, none focus on producing structured and reusable data which interviewers and researchers can easily and quickly action.

 Yleos was interested in reexamining their current product and addressing concerns about how to deal with unresolved issues on the roadmap, namely how to handle transcripts and how to integrate video playback which was not yet in any interface they had.

-Secondarily they were interested in opporunties with using Machine Learning (ML) and AI to meet user needs with interveiwing, namely analysis and gathering findings, as well as cleaning up transcriptions.
+They were also interested in opportunties with using Machine Learning (ML) and AI to meet user needs with interveiwing, namely analysis and gathering findings, sentiment analysis and transcriptions clean-up.

 ## Role & Approach